SPARC-FAIR-Codeathon/sparc-flow/README.md

 Supported by [58 organisations](https://dockstore.org/organizations) including:

+Workflow language agnostic implementation (support for WDL, Nextflow etc will be included in the future)

 Examples and guided tutorials have been created to demonstrate each of the features above.

 ## Impact